kevdoran/nifi-ios-s2s/README.md

 As an Objective-C Cocoa Framework, s2s can be imported and used from Swift.
 In order to do this, see Apple's
 [Developer Guide for mixing Objective-C and Swift](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html)

+## Demo App and Framework Test Plan

+The functionality of this framework is verified by two methods:
+* Automated testing via XCode unit tests in the s2sTests target
+* Manual testing via included demo app

+In addition to verifying functionality, both serve as good examples of how to use the framework API.

+To run the tests, select 's2sTests' as the active scheme in XCode, switch to the Test Navigator in the left panel, and click the play icon next to a test or test suite to run the tests.

+To run the demo app, select 'Demo' as the active scheme in XCode and click the Build and Play scheme button.

+## Security

+The S2S Framework can use TLS when communicating to a NiFI server, provided the NiFi server is configured for secure communication.

+If a NiFi server is using a certificate signed by a [trusted root Certificate Authority](https://support.apple.com/en-us/HT204132), all that is required is to configure the stie-to-site client to secure = true.
+HTTPS will be used as the transport protocol.

+If the NiFi server is using a self-signed certificate, your app using the S2S framework must be made aware of the CA. See Apple's documentation for doing this: [https://support.apple.com/en-ca/HT204460].

+Client authentication to the NiFi server is currently supported via username and password credentials.

 ## TODOs and Planned Features
 * Local flow file buffering with persistence